WATCH | Somhale’s wedding step is the one thing you gotta see

 Last week we witnessed Somizi U-turn on red bottoms being compulsory, his daughter walking him down the aisle and flowers that cost as much as a house.

 During a meeting with his production team, Somizi explained that they were not turning away anyone who didn't fit the dress code.
-"Initially red bottoms where compulsory but 'pocketly' people are not OK [with it], so we then said, 'OK then, whoever can afford can come, but they were not going to be part of the group picture."
+"Initially red bottoms were compulsory but 'pocketly' people are not OK [with it], so we then said, 'OK then, whoever can afford can come, but they were not going to be part of the group picture.'"

 With a mandate that his guests should leave their phones at the door when entering the venue, Somizi spoke fondly about his daughter walking him down the aisle and buying her two pairs of red-bottom heels.